-The Audit Record Repository maintains a database of syslog messages.
-The rules for selection of syslog messages to be retained, retention interval rules, etc. are not specified by this transaction.

-The Audit Record Repository shall return syslog records that reflect the match to all of the search parameters provided by the Audit Consumer.
-The Audit Record Repository shall respond with a Syslog Event Response message described in Section 3.82.4.2.
+- The Audit Record Repository (ARR) maintains a database of syslog messages.
+The Audit Record Repository is required to return all the syslog messages stored in that database that match query parameters and for which the requester is authorized.
+The Audit Record Repository retains data in accordance to local policies and some data may be deleted. - The Audit Record Repository shall respond with a Syslog Event Response message described in Section 3.82.4.2.